top of page

 Socialization & Handling

-Hedgehogs are creatures of habit and don’t adapt well to drastic changes in their environment or without first being exposed to new things, repetitively.
+Hedgehogs are creatures of habit and do not adapt well to drastic changes in their environment or without first being exposed to new things, repetitively.
 Although they give us the impression that they are shy, they are quite timid.
 That is why they will ball up.
 They are grumpy, they feel threatened or scared and are in a protective mode.
-When they roll up and huff it is not to be aggressive or grumpy it is just their way they use to warn us that they are aware of our presence and that his spines are sharp.
+When they roll up and huff it is not to be aggressive or grumpy it is just their way, they use to warn us that they are aware of our presence and that his spines are sharp.

-Although they naturally territorial creatures who prefer living alone and seldom form bonds and cannot be trusted to live with another Hedgehogs, they can form tight bonds with their caregiver.
+Although they are naturally territorial creatures who prefer living alone and seldom form bonds and cannot be trusted to live with another Hedgehogs, they can form tight bonds with their caregiver.

 Whenever purchasing your first Hedgehog try to obtain one that is 7 to 12 weeks of age.
 This is the ideal age because they are just used to living life without their mother and siblings and they are at an impressionable age, able to start learning and forming new habits.